 2) Generic response/s - Simple - Clear - Concise

-PA behaviour often thrives on the use of language, ranging from mildly annoying comments or actions to deeply hurtful behaviours, to elicit an adverse reaction from you.
+Passive-aggressive behaviour often thrives on the use of language, ranging from mildly annoying comments or actions to deeply hurtful behaviours, to elicit an adverse reaction from you.
 Using simple, clear, concise, and ideally unemotional language establishes boundaries and conveys that you are in control and will not be drawn into reactive conversation.

 3) Repetition

-A generic response may be enough for the PA to lose interest.
+A generic response may be enough for the passive-aggressive to lose interest.
 However, more extreme types may see this as a challenge and up the game with further tactics to draw you in.
 This is where repetition is key!
 Repetition becomes empowering for you and boring for them.
 As tough as it can be, sticking to a script repeating the same generic response demonstrates our resilience not to be drawn into the drama.
-As the PA becomes aware you're wise to the game and will not take their bait, they may become disinterested and move on.
-However, with persistent bullying, please always seek further advice and support.

-PA Mental Script
+Passive-aggressive - Mental Script

 We can often feel emotionally blindsided by negative comments.
 It can help to have a mentally rehearsed script, so we're taken less off guard, incorporating the following: